LabKey/gradlePlugin/README.md

 ### 4.2.0-SNAPSHOT
 *Released*: TBD
 (Earliest compatible LabKey version: 24.11)
-- Stop add the standalone `distribution` file to distribution archives; the `distribution.properties` file now contains the distribution name and other properties used by the webapp.
+- Stop adding the standalone `distribution` file to distribution archives; the `distribution.properties` file now contains the distribution name and other properties used by the webapp.
 - Update all dependencies to the latest versions

 ### 4.1.0